 Scorton Creek is a wonderful tidal creek that winds it's way through a scenic salt marsh.

 We'll paddle as far as we can, taking a few detours along the way.
-When we get back to the launch site, the people who want to continue their paddle can head north, under 6A, and head toward the ocean....the current can be swift right just before the ocean.
+When we get back to the launch site, the people who want to continue their paddle can head north, under 6A, and head toward the bay....the current can be swift where the creek meets the bay.

 As is true of most of the open water paddles on the Cape, this is not a good place to be in high winds.
-After you sign up, please make sure I can contact you by email or phone the night before, in case the weather forces a change.
+After you sign up, please make sure I can contact you by email or phone on August 6 & 7, in case the weather forces a change.

 Paddles with this group are for experienced and energetic paddlers.
 This is not the place to "get experience on the water".
 You need to have that experience before paddling with us.

-DIRECTIONS: From US 6 (mid Cape Highway) take exit 3, and follow Quaker Meeting House Road north to MA 6A east.
+DIRECTIONS: THE MAP IS CORRECT.
+From US 6 (mid Cape Highway) take exit 3, and follow Quaker Meeting House Road north to MA 6A east.
 Turn right onto MA 6A and continue east 1.5 miles.
-JYou will pass June Ln and Pine Terrace on you right, then turn right onto a gravel road and go 0.2 mile to parking lot.
+You will pass June Ln and Pine Terrace on you right, then turn right onto a gravel road and go 0.2 mile to parking lot.
 On 6A, if you go over the bridge, you just missed the turn.
-There is a sign at the turn, but it is parallel to the road, so you can't see it.
+There is a sign at the turn, but it was installed parallel to the road, so you can't see it (seriously)

-From the west, driving on 6A, when you are at the intersection of Rt 149 and 6A, start clocking it.
-Go 3.5 miles west on 6A past Rt 149.
+From the east (from Yarmouth/Dennis), driving on 6A, when you are at the intersection of Rt 149 and 6A, start clocking it.
+Go 3.5 miles west on 6A from Rt 149.
 See on your RIGHT, Hammond, Torrey and Fort Hill Rd...take a left onto the dirt road, just past Fort Hill Rd.
 Go to the end of the very bumpy road and see the water.

-Plan to arrive no later than 9:30 AM, as we will be in the water and paddling at 10:00.
-Lunch at the Barnstable Tavern after is an option.
+Plan to arrive no later than 9:30 AM, as we will be in the water and paddling at 10:00 and you may have to park down the road.